brainrake/consistent/README.md

 `Not all shits are not blue`.
 Nothing more, nothing less.

 So there's no such thing as "to exist", only for some or all elements of a collection to "have a certain property".
-The confusion stems from the limited way we treat human languages, treating "is" like a verb when it is a different type of expression.
-Grammatically, it behaves much like a verb, but _requires_ a logical predicate or relation (like greenness, or being the son of someone).
+No "to be", just "to be ...".
+The confusion stems from the limited way we treat human languages, treating "is" like a verb when it is a different type of language element.
+In english grammar, it behaves much like a verb, but _requires_ a logical predicate or relation (like greenness, or being the son of someone) to make sense.

-More on this: first order logic defines the pair of quantifiers: the existential quantifier "There exists a ... such that ..." and the universal quantifier "All ... are such that ...".
+More on this: first order logic defines the pair of [quantifiers](https://en.wikipedia.org/wiki/Quantifier_(logic)): the existential quantifier "There exists a ... such that ..." and the universal quantifier "All ... are such that ...".
 Only one is required, the other can be defined in terms of it, as above.

 ### What there _actually_ is

 Modal logic introduces the pair of operators "possibly" and "necessarily".
 If something is necessarily true, it can not possibly not be true.
-Again, only one is required to be basic.
+Again, only one is required, the other follows.
 One may introduce "actually" to distinguish possible truths that are deemed true in the actual world (but don't necessarily follow from logical axioms or prior knowledge).

 On this we can build the notion of possible worlds, meaning possible states of affairs: how things could have turned out, assuming some things were different than they actually are.